Hattix.co.uk PC Hardware Collection

 A: A key means you get 2x PCIe lanes, USB 2.0, I2C, and DisplayPort.
 Typically used for WiFi adapters.

 B: B key has PCIe x2, SATA, USB 2.0, USB 3.0, Audio, I2C.
-Usually used for internal USB devices.
+Usually used for internal USB devices, but WiFi cards often have B keys too.

 E: E key gives two PCIe lane, USB 2.0, I2C, SDIO, UART, and PCM audio.
 Not often seen, in favour of A key.